 It certainly will be easy for a student in the AO to take the courses needed to earn the Certificate in Dispute Resolution.
 All of the certificate programs are available to the AO students, but the ability to earn the certificate will depend upon the student's ability to schedule the appropriate classes.
 The law school will work with students to explore the possibilities regarding such a schedule but cannot guarantee that such a schedule will always be possible.

-All of the global programs are available to AO students.
+All of the National and International opportunities are available to AO students.
 Once again, it is worth noting that AO students must pay close attention to scheduling classes.
 There are courses in the Straus Institute that will easily be available for AO students who wish to travel.
 The official names of these courses are Current Issues in European Dispute Resolution (commonly known as the London/Geneva study tour) and Current Issues in Asian Dispute Resolution (referred to as the Hong Kong/Beijing study tour), and they can be taken like any other two-week course offered by the Straus Institute.

 Yes, you will be able to participate in many of the initiatives but perhaps not all, due to the need to enroll full-time during the second summer.

 Yes, in addition to the required 6-unit externship during the second summer, additional externship opportunities may be available during the fall or spring in the second year with careful course planning.

 Yes, AO students may participate in On-Campus Interviews during the spring semester of their first year and during the fall semester of their second year.

 Yes, AO students are eligible to participate in the four School of Law journals: Pepperdine Law Review, Pepperdine Dispute Resolution Law Journal, Journal of the National Association of Administrative Law Judiciary (NAALJ), and Pepperdine Journal of Business, Entrepreneurship, and the Law (JBEL).
 AO students also may participate in the advocacy competitions, including moot court competitions and trial teams.